mindspirex/mindspirex/README.md

 - 🔭 I’m currently working on project using Node.js
 - 🌱 I’m currently learning Rust, Golang, and Docker.
-- 👯 I’m looking to collaborate on open-source projects related to Rust, Devops.
+- 👯 I’m looking to collaborate on open-source projects related to Go, Devops.
 - 📫 How to reach me: [ksanskar.kumar@gmail.com](mailto:ksanskar.kumar@gmail.com)

 <br/>